jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 	--checkpointing_interval=10000 --experiment=use_deprecated_read
 ```

 On Flink UI, we see the pipeline polls messages and performs the main transform in multiple tasks while keeping Kafka offset commit as a separate task.
-Note that, although I added a flag (`use_deprecated_read`) that uses the legacy read (`ReadFromKafkaViaUnbounded`), the splittable DoFn based read (`ReadFromKafkaViaSDF`) is used.
+Note that, although I added a flag (`use_deprecated_read`) to use the legacy read (`ReadFromKafkaViaUnbounded`), the splittable DoFn based read (`ReadFromKafkaViaSDF`) is used.
 It didn't happen when I used Flink 1.16.3, and I'm looking into it.
 It looks okay to go through the example pipelines, but check [this issue](https://github.com/apache/beam/issues/20979) before deciding which read to use in production.

 ![](top-k-dag.png#center)